botworld-wiki/beatburger.github.io/_bots/yanky.md

 ---

 ### Suggested AI build
-AAACA - For 1v1 battle.
+AAACA - Full Damage Build.
+For 1v1 battle.
 Doesn't let it enemy escape with it's Ultimate Grapple with 50% increase stun duration.
-Keeps it company.
+Keeps your enemy company.

 ABBCB - For Tanky Brawler.
 Reduce physical and energy damage taken by 30% each.